CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 save article

-Parenthood is chock-full of surprises—that’s what makes it exciting!
-And there’s much about your unborn baby’s future that’s unknown: The color of their eyes, whether they’ll have your dimples or your partner’s smile, what their first words or favorite foods will be.
+Parenthood is chock-full of surprises—that’s what makes it so exciting!
+And there’s much about your unborn baby’s future that’s unknown: The color of their eyes, whether they’ll have your dimples or your partner’s smile and what their first words will be.
 When it comes to your child’s health, however, surprises aren’t as welcome.
-But thanks to a relatively new screening method known as non-invasive prenatal testing (NIPT), doctors now have a better idea of what the future holds for baby’s wellbeing.
-Read on to find out whether the NIPT test is right for you and your child.
+But thanks to a screening method known as non-invasive prenatal testing (NIPT), doctors can give you a better idea of what the future holds for baby’s wellbeing.
+Plus, it can also determine baby’s sex with pretty high accuracy.
+“I had the test done, but it wasn’t to find out the sex.
+It was to give me some peace of mind and make sure baby was healthy.
+Finding out the sex was a perk though,” shares The Bump community member, tgortney.

 What Is NIPT?

 Non-invasive prenatal testing screens for chromosomal abnormalities in your developing baby.
-Unlike chorionic villus sampling (CVS) and amniocentesis (amnio)—which are prenatal tests that test samples extracted from the uterus or placenta—NIPT is performed using a blood sample taken from the pregnant mother.
-That’s why it’s known as non-invasive.
+Unlike chorionic villus sampling (CVS) and amniocentesis (amnio)—which are prenatal tests that evaluate samples extracted from the uterus or placenta—NIPT is performed using a blood sample taken from the pregnant mother, per the American College of Obstetricians and Gynecologists (ACOG).
+Basically, it’s a simple blood test; this is why it’s considered “non-invasive;” NIPT poses no risk to Mom or baby.

-The quick blood sample is taken from Mom via needle and syringe.
-NIPT then analyzes tiny fragments of DNA in the blood called cell-free DNA (cfDNA).
-Because the mother’s bloodstream contains a mix of cfDNA from her own cells as well as cells shed from the placenta, the screening is able to detect possible genetic abnormalities in baby’s cfDNA.
-Not only is the process way more comfortable for Mom than invasive procedures, but whereas CVS and amnio pose a (slight) chance of miscarriage, NIPT can be done without any risk to baby.
-And that’s huge.
+NIPT analyzes tiny fragments of baby’s DNA in the blood, called cell-free DNA (cfDNA).
+Because Mom’s bloodstream contains a mix of cfDNA from her own cells as well as cells shed from the placenta, the screening is able to detect possible genetic abnormalities in baby’s cfDNA.

 Related Video